Japanese study guide for Zanshin

 toritaker, subject who performs a technique, seize/grab/attack, as in tori partner, yubi tori, yubi tori hazushi, moro yubi tori

-tsukithrust, punch, as in nodo tsuki age
+tsukithrust, punch, as in nodo tsuki age, tsukkomi

 uchistrike (different from uchi ‘inside’)